45Drives/cockpit-benchmark/README.md

 # Cockpit Benchmark

-A Storage Benchmark Utility for Cockpit.
+A Visual Storage Benchmark Utility for Cockpit.